 The Oasis TAY FSP is in Indio and provides an array of services that include a combination of field-based services as well as on site services to consumers ages 16 - 25.
-Oasis serves the Desert Region except for Blythe.
-Oasis provides intensive case management services that offer support and crisis response that is available 24/7.
+Oasis serves the support and crisis response that is available 24/7.
 The program serves consumers who have a history of cycling through acute or long-term institutional treatment settings, consumers who are unengaged, and/or homeless (or at risk of homelessness).
 Services are provided by a multidisciplinary team that embraces the principles of recovery and resilience.
 The services and supports available through Oasis TAY FSP included but are not limited to psychiatric services, individual and group therapy, skill building, vocational services, housing assistance, substance abuse recovery services, peer support and mentorship, family advocacy, educational support, benefits assistance, and family education.
 Full staffing includes (1) Behavioral Health Service Supervisor, (1) Substance Use Counselor, (4) Clinical Therapists, (1), Mental Health Peer Specialist TAY Peer, (1) .5) Psychiatric Nurse Practitioner, (1) Licensed vocational Nurse, (1) Mental Health Peer Specialist Family Advocate, (1) Date and Records Clerk, and (1) Quality Assurance.